bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_03.md

 a) Any node can create new blocks
 B) Any new node must be approved by the network
 c) It is possible to find a block with the same hash

+?
+A spy Miner has better chance of finding a new block with lessser hashing power.

+a) True
+B) False

+?
+The biggest damage that a spy miner can do is to delay the transaction speed.

+A) True
+b) False

 {/quiz}